ropensci/roweb3/content/blog/2021-06-24-news-meta/index.Rmd

 We make sure the subject and preheader (what MailChimp calls preview, the email bit recipients might see near the subject in their inbox) are updated, then send a few test emails, and then [more or less nervously](http://veekaybee.github.io/2021/06/20/the-ritual-of-the-deploy/) send the newsletter to its more than 2,000 subscribers.

 Voilà, at that point all that remains is tweeting about the newsletter, and hoping it gets read at least a bit.
+A problem we encountered with our first SendGrid campaign is the [rendering of the font](https://github.com/ropensci/biweekly/issues/70) on some devices, which we will investigate by next time.

 Note that SendGrid sign-up forms offer much less flexibility than MailChimp similar features, so we had to add an iframe to our website to incorporate sign-up, where we used to have a more integrated form whose JS code pinged a dedicated MailChimp URL.